 Where you can find Cake and Death…

-Sheffield Gothic is a collective group of Postgraduate Students in the School of English at The University of Sheffield with a shared interest in all things Gothic.
+Sheffield Gothic is a collective group of Postgraduate Students at The University of Sheffield with a shared interest in all things Gothic.
 The Group is part of The Centre for the History of the Gothic, and helps to organise events hosted by the Centre, as well as creating and organising the Gothic Reading Group and other events.
 You may may remember our successful Reimagining the Gothic conferences and creative showcase: Reimagining is a project created by postgraduates at Sheffield Gothic, and we hosted 5 (and almost 6!) annual events at the university (the project has now been rehomed with the Ghoul Guides).
 Sheffield Gothic also curates the Sheffield Gothic website and blog.
 We are a friendly team of PhD students, and if you want to know more about who we are check out recent profile blog series!

 What is the Gothic Reading Group?

 The Gothic Reading Group brings together undergraduates, MA students, PhD students, and staff across the University of Sheffield to discuss anything dark, spooky, and, of course, Gothic.
 We meet a few times a term to discuss a range of texts from film, novels, poems, plays and in relation to the Gothic, which has led to the creation of one of our most used phrases (and hashtags): #ButIsItGothic.
 Our meetings are relaxed and informal with no requirements beyond an interest (or curiosity in) the Gothic and the time to read our chosen text or watch a film with us . . . then chat about it with some cake.
 Attendance and membership is completely open and everyone is free to suggest texts or films for discussion. #CakeAndDeath